 This standard relates to the provision or receipt of traditional law enforcement services; e.g., patrol, investigation, communication, etc. for which a fee is paid.
-It does not relate to agreements with commercial vendors; e.g., copy machine leases, towing services, etc. Additionally, this standard does not address extra-duty assignments.
+It does not relate to agreements with commercial vendors; e.g., copy machine leases, towing services, etc. Additionally, this standard does not address extra-duty assignments and does not apply when a school resource officer is assigned to a school within his or her own jurisdiction.